xzos/PyZDDE/README.markdown

-PyZDDE is a Python toolbox for communicating with [ZEMAX] (http://www.radiantzemax.com/)  using the Microsoft's Dynamic Data Exchange (DDE) messaging protocol.
+PyZDDE is a toolbox for communicating with [ZEMAX] (http://www.radiantzemax.com/)  using the Microsoft's Dynamic Data Exchange (DDE) messaging protocol.
 ZEMAX is a leading software tool for design and analysis of optical systems.
-This toolbox, which implements all of the data items listed in the ZEMAX Extensions Chapter of the ZEMAX manual, provides access and control to ZEMAX from Python.
-It is similar to, and very much inspired by the [MZDDE toolbox] (http://kb-en.radiantzemax.com/KnowledgebaseArticle50204.aspx) in Matlab, developed by Derek Griffith at CSIR.
+This toolbox, which implements all of the data items listed in the ZEMAX Extensions chapter of the ZEMAX manual, provides access and control to ZEMAX from Python.
+It is similar to and very much inspired by the [MZDDE toolbox] (http://kb-en.radiantzemax.com/KnowledgebaseArticle50204.aspx) in Matlab which is developed by Derek Griffith at CSIR.
 However, at this point, it is not as extensive as MZDDE.

-### <font color='brown'>Help:</font>
+### <font color="Brown">Help:</font>
 Please refer to the [Wiki] (https://github.com/indranilsinharoy/PyZDDE/wiki) page.

-### <font color='brown'>PYTHON VERSION and LIBRARIES USED:</font>
+### <font color="Brown">PYTHON VERSION and LIBRARIES USED:</font>

 1. Python 2.7.3, 32 bit version (required)
 2. PyWin32, build 214 (or earlier), 32 bit version (required) [See bullet 2 of the "CURRENT ISSUES" section for issues]
 3. Matplotlib (optional, used in some of the example programs)

-### <font color='brown'>CURENT ISSUES:</font>
+### <font color="Brown">CURENT ISSUES:</font>

-1. All the functions (around 130) for accessing the data items that ZEMAX has made available have been written.
-However, the codebase is in rapid development phase.
-Hence, a distribution version is not available at this point in time.
+1. All functions (around 130) for accessing the data items that ZEMAX has made available have been implemented.
+Currently, a distribution version is not available as the tool box is being updated regularly.
 Please download the code to a local directory in your computer and add that directory to python search path in order to use it.
 For more detailed instructions on using PyZDDE, please refer to the [Wiki page] (https://github.com/indranilsinharoy/PyZDDE/wiki)

-2. Due to known a bug in the PyWin32 library, please use a 32-bit version, built 214 (or earlier) of PyWin32.
-The known issue has been discussed and documented [here] (http://sourceforge.net/mailarchive/message.php?msg_id=28828321)
+2. Due to a known bug in the PyWin32 library, please use a 32-bit version, built 214 (or earlier) of PyWin32.
+This issue has been discussed and documented [here] (http://sourceforge.net/mailarchive/message.php?msg_id=28828321)

-### <font color='brown'>FILES AND DIRECTORIES:</font>
+### <font color="Brown">FILES AND DIRECTORIES:</font>

 *  PyZDDE                     : Top-level folder for the toolbox
 *  PyZDDE/LICENSE      : License file ([MIT License] (http://opensource.org/licenses/MIT))